Alfresco/acs-packaging/docs/creating-a-t-engine.md

     T-Engines
     ```
 5. In a browser go to http://localhost:8090/.
 For convenience the
-Hello World T-Engine, provides an [HTML form](https://github.com/Alfresco/helloworld-t-engine/blob/master/helloworld-t-engine/src/main/resources/templates/transformForm.html)
-to POST requests to the **/transform** endpoint.
+Hello World T-Engine, provides a test page to POST requests to the **/transform** endpoint.
 6. In the HTML Form, choose the **source_file.txt**.
 Specify a language, supported languages are: English, Spanish, German.
+7. Enter `text/plain` as the source mimetypes
+8. Select `html` from the target mimetypes choice dropdown.
-7. Click **Transform** and then view the downloaded file.
+9. Click **Transform** and then view the downloaded file.

 #### Logs